Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Minimum Wage, Overtime, and Wage Recordkeeping

 Michigan overtime law requires that non-exempt employees receive overtime compensation equal to one and one-half of their regular hourly compensation for any hours worked more than 40 in a week.
-This compensation can come in the form of one and one-half of the employee's regular pay or via a time-off award at one and one-half hour for every hour over forty worked.
+This compensation can come in the form of one and one-half of the employee's regular pay or via a time-off award at one and one-half hours for every hour over 40 worked.
 Mich.
 Comp.
 Laws § 408.934(d).
 The Michigan overtime law has the same major exemptions as the FLSA.
 Mich.
 Comp.
 Laws § 408.414a.

 Under Michigan law, an employer must maintain a record for each employee that indicates the employee's name, address, birth date, occupation or classification in which employed, total basic rate of pay, total hours worked in each pay period, total wages paid each pay period, and a separate itemization of deductions and a listing or itemization of fringe benefits.
 Mich.
 Comp.
 Laws § 408.479.
 Records must be maintained for not less than three years.
 Mich.
 Comp.
 Laws § 408.479.
 The records shall be open to inspection by an authorized representative of the department at any reasonable time.